-- Weakness and generalized fatigue are common symptoms associated with this condition.
-Lack of oxygen results in fatigue.
-In addition, the condition may also be associated with sleep disorders that can further amplify the weakness.
+- Weakness and generalized fatigue are common symptoms associated with this condition—lack of oxygen results in fatigue.
+In addition, the state may also be associated with sleep disorders that can further amplify the weakness.

 - The heart rate increases to more than 100 beats per minute.
 This condition is also known as tachycardia.

 - Clinical depression is observed in some individuals associated with the disease.

 - The inability to concentrate with frequent headaches is a characteristic symptom.

 - Pica is commonly observed in individuals with hypochromic anemia.
 Pica is characterized by the extreme longing to ingest non-food items such as dirt, paper, and paint.
 Pica is often seen as a guiding sign of iron deficiency in the body.

 - Menstrual irregularities, frequent infections, and cold hands and feet are other common symptoms associated with hypochromic anemia.

 - Pain in the mouth, constipation, etc. It can also be observed in cases of severe hypochromic anemia.